TheFenrisLycaon/BlackBoard-Auto/README.md

 ## Usage

 So you're done with the installation.
 But, how do you use it?
-It's really simple actually, you run the same ```runME.bat``` and voila, you're in your class. *It's recommended that you don't interact with the browser window while it's connecting but, meh.
+It's really simple actually, you run the same ```runME.sh``` and voila, you're in your class. *It's recommended that you don't interact with the browser window while it's connecting but, meh.
 Do what you want !*

 In theory this will log in onto BlackBoard and join you're class according to the timetable provided by you while the installation.